-The fittonia plant is a firm favorite for indoor growers.
-It’s lovingly nicknamed the nerve plant, and the mosaic plant because of its distinct white or reddish-pink colored veins that span the entire leaf.
+The Nerve plant ((Fittonia spp.) is a firm favorite for indoor growers.
+It’s lovingly nicknamed the nerve and mosaic plant because of its distinct white or reddish-pink-colored veins spanning the entire leaf.

 As tropical houseplants, they sure make terrific focal points.
-Being the center-of-attention, when something strikes the nerve of a fittonia, owners are quick to notice, but aren’t always aware of the subtle story’s plants try to tell us.
+Being the center of attention, when something strikes the nerve of a fittonia, owners are quick to notice but aren’t always aware of the subtle story plants try to tell us.

 What Causes Leaves to Curl on Nerve Plants?

 Leaves curling on nerve plants are a sign of a watering problem, nutrient deficiency, insufficient lighting, or an early sign of plant bugs feeding on the underside of leaves.
 Being tropical, fittonia plants need high humidity and are best left to wilt slightly before watering.
 Soil and fertilizer problems can also lead to leaf curl on nerve plants.